TraderPilotTraderPilot

 ATM strategy — common questions

-There is no universal setting.
-The best one depends on your instrument, the volatility and your setup.
-What any good ATM must have is a stop, a realistic target and an automatic breakeven rule.
+There's no universal setting.
+The best one depends on the instrument, current volatility and your setup.
+What any good ATM must have is a stop, a realistic target with R:R ≥ 1.5 and an auto-breakeven rule enabled.

 — Keep exploring